Sidi Bou Said (band): History

+Post break-up

 After Sidi Bou Said disbanded in 1998, Lemmon recorded a solo album, Clearner, released in 1999 on BoogleWonderland Records.
 The album includes Woods on drums and was engineered by Harrison.

-In 2001, Sidi Bou Said briefly reformed with an additional guitarist under the name Tetra.
+In 2001, the final line-up of Sidi Bou Said briefly formed a new band with an additional guitarist under the name Tetra.
 Woods subsequently joined the North Sea Radio Orchestra, a contemporary chamber group formed in October 2002 by composer Craig Fortnam and his wife Sharron.
 She performed vocals on the ensemble's first two albums—North Sea Radio Orchestra (2006) and Birds (2008)—as part of the North Sea Chorus, which drew plaudits from classical publications and indie music magazines.

 In 2004, Lemmon and Woods joined the expanded Cardiacs line-up as vocalists alongside Sharron Fortnam and percussionists Cathy Harabaras and Dawn Staple.
 The band started work on new compositions and recordings for an album provisionally titled LSD, releasing the single "Ditzy Scene" in 2007 and touring until winter of that year.
 Tim Smith, Cardiacs' leader, had a cardiac arrest on 25 June 2008 which left him with the condition dystonia, leaving LSD unfinished.
 Woods was in the band's formation when they stopped their activities that year.

 Sidi Bou Said recorded for the album Leader of the Starry Skies: A Tribute to Tim Smith, Songbook 1 (2010).

+In 2020, Tim Friese-Greene and Lee Friese-Greene formed the group Short-Haired Domestic.
+They released the double A-side single "A Song in Latin...
+A Song in Hindi" on 5 June, featuring the tracks "A Song in Latin About the Importance of Comfortable Shoes" and "A Song in Hindi for Insomniacs" as preview of the duo's eponymous album.
 On 30 March 2021, Cleaner was reissued on Bandcamp.